festeraeb/SonarSniffer/YOUR_DECISION_FRAMEWORK.md

 ### By Week 12
 - Both: Integrated platform ready for beta
-- Real test: Can we locate the Rosa in predicted zone?
+- Real test: Can we locate missing vessels in predicted zones?
 - Revenue ready: Pricing in place, licensing system working

 ---